BUY MALTA PROPERTY!

 Recently, Malta has become a popular destination for international property buyers to buy property for Malta Residence, as a Holiday home or as a Buy-to-Let property.
 The recommended areas for property purchase in Malta are Special Designated Areas (SDA's), where there are no restrictions on foreign buyers, and these Developments offer luxury lifestyle, including pools, gyms, and beachfront locations.
 New SDA's open in 2019 include Apartment blocks, in South Malta, within Tigne Point and Pender Gardens, and the Shoreline.

 Foreign investors can apply for Malta Permanent Residence (Malta Golden Visa) or Malta Citizenship for Exceptional Services by Direct Investment.
-To be eligible for High Net Worth Immigration to Malta, Investors just need to buy a property valued at a minimum of 320,000 Euros, and they can include their family members and dependents in the application.
-Therefore, buying property in Malta is a fast and efficient method of obtaining Malta Permanent Residence or Citizenship for High Net Worth Individuals from non-EU countries.
-Contact our Malta Immigration Consultants and Lawyers by telephone or visit us in our offices in Brisbane, Australia, Singapore, Hong Kong, London, UK and Lisbon, Portugal.
+To be eligible for Malta immigration as a High Net Worth Individual from a non-Eu country, Investors can rent or purchase a property for a minimum of 320,000 Euros, and they can include their family members and dependents.
+Contact our Malta Consultants and Lawyers by telephone, video call or at the offices in Parramatta, Sydney, Australia and Singapore, Hong Kong and London, UK.

 Why Buy Property in Malta?

-Outlined below are reasons to buy property in Malta, in 2024:
+See below the reasons to buy property in Malta:

 1. Property Prices are Increasing - According to a Knight Frank LLP Global House Price Index, Malta has edged out Hong Kong to take the prize for the country with the highest residential price gains in the June 2018 quarter.
 Based on figures taken from Malta's own Central Bank, home prices on the island rose some 17 per cent in the three months to June 2018, when compared to the same period in 2017, which means Malta is the fastest-growing property market in the world.